phoddie/node-red-mcu/readme.md

 - **Network nodes**.
 The TCP and UDP nodes should be possible to implement using ECMA-419 in the same way MQTT has been implemented.
 (Note: all network support is client.
 Server support is also possible, but not yet explored.)
 - **Sequence nodes**.
 The Join, Sort, and Batch nodes should be possible to support.
 Like the Function nodes, some are quite sophisticated.
 - **Parser**.
 CSV should be possible to support, but the others (HTML, YAML, XML) are likely impractical.
-- **Storage** The Read File and Write File nodes can be supported.
-Watch probably can monitor for changes made by other nodes.
+- **Storage** Watch file may not be useful, since there are no other processes modifying files.
+At best, it could monitor for changes made by other nodes.

 The built-in nodes are useful for compatibility with the standard Node-RED behaviors.
 Additional nodes should be added to support embedded features.
 For example, a Preferences node, Display node, etc.